ADVENT-18.jpg

 Staff

-Ben has worked at Christ Church since October, 2012.
-He resides in Bridgeport with his girlfriend Laura Baker and their daughter Roxy.
-He is very active in the local sober communities.
+Ben has worked at Christ Church since October, 2012, and lives in New Haven with his daughter Roxy and their two kittens Reba and Daisy.
+He is very active in local sober communities.
 Ben is a 1993 graduate of the Culinary Institute of America.
 He may be seen running the streets of New Haven and surrounding towns while training for the New Haven road race or the Hartford marathon.

 10704415_843055799052118_7745866518236125610_o.jpg